JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="AfxCRichEditCtrlPtr"></a>AfxCRichEditCtrlPtr

-Retrieves a pointer to the CRichEditCtrl class from the handle of the RichEdit control.
+Retrieves a pointer to the **CRichEditCtrl** class from the handle of the Rich Edit control.
 ```
 FUNCTION AfxCRichEditCtrlPtr OVERLOAD (BYVAL hRichEdit AS HWND) AS CRichEditCtrl PTR
    DIM pRichEditCtrl AS CRichEditCtrl PTR = CAST(CRichEditCtrl PTR, SendMessageW(hRichEdit, WM_USER + 100, 0, 0))